(888) 552-6760 SCHEDULE AN APPOINTMENT

 Oropharyngeal cancer risk factors

 According to a 2019 study in the journal Cancer Epidemiology, Biomarkers & Prevention, most oropharyngeal cancers are linked to infections with the human papillomavirus (HPV), which may be prevented with a vaccine.
-HPV is the most common sexually transmitted disease in the United States, and several strains have a high risk of leading to cancer.
+HPV is the most common sexually transmitted infection in the United States, and several strains have a high risk of leading to cancer.

-Laryngopharyngeal cancer risk factors
+Hypopharyngeal cancer risk factors

 Pharyngeal cancer symptoms